kahidna/trsh-go/README.md

+# Disclaimer

+I don't own this code, just fork and custom Dockerfile and then push it to registry

 ## trsh-go

 Telegram Remote-Shell is a Golang script that let you comunicate with your Linux server using a Telegram Bot  <br>